 Connecting Generation to the New Zealand Power System

 A Generation Connection Guide is available to help applicants understand their obligations when connecting to the New Zealand power system, at both Grid and Distribution levels.

-For further information about connecting new generation to the New Zealand power system email Lucy Hill, Head of Customer Solutions.
+For further information about connecting new generation to the New Zealand power system email the Customer Solutions Team.